tts-tcq-2024/paradigm-shift-in-cs-kvadarsh200/README.md

 - Apect oriented to capture repeating aspects

+## Extensions Implemented

-## Extension 1: Early Warning
+### Extension 1: Early Warning

-Customers need early warnings to take action, in addition to the alarm that you print after the limit is breached.
-Introduce a 'warning' level with a tolerance of 5% of the upper-limit.

-Example: If the SoC needs to be between 20 and 80, the warning-tolerance is 5% of 80 = 4.
-Warnings need to be displayed in these ranges:
+Implemented early warning levels for Temperature, State of Charge (SoC), and Charge Rate parameters with a tolerance of 5% of the upper limit.
+The warning messages are displayed as follows:

+- Temperature:
+  - Below 0 to 0 + 2.25: "Warning: Approaching discharge"
+  - Above 45 - 2.25 to 45: "Warning: Approaching charge-peak"
+- State of Charge (SoC):
-20 to 20+4 Warning: Approaching discharge
+  - Below 20 to 20 + 4: "Warning: Approaching discharge"
-80-4 to 80 Warning: Approaching charge-peak
-Same for Temperature and Charge-rate.

-Keep in mind: Though we are starting with warning levels for all parameters, customers may give feedback to have warnings only for some parameters and not others.
-Minimize the change needed for such 'tuning'.
+  - Above 80 - 4 to 80: "Warning: Approaching charge-peak"
+- Charge Rate:
+  - Above 0.8 - 0.04 to 0.8: "Warning: Approaching charge-peak"

+This allows for early detection and warnings to prevent parameters from reaching critical levels.